Smart Laundry Design: Make the Most of Your Small Space

 Raising Front-Loading Appliances

 If space allows, raising your front-loading washer and dryer off the floor can greatly enhance convenience.
-Installing them on a raised platform with a drawer or two below, or a pull-out shelf, provides a handy spot for placing your laundry basket.
-This setup not only makes it easier to transfer laundry in and out of the machines without bending down too far but also helps keep your laundry area organized.
+Installing them on a raised platform with a drawer or two below, and a pull-out shelf below the appliances, providing a handy spot for placing your laundry basket.
+This setup not only makes it easier to transfer laundry in and out of the machines without bending down too far but also helps keep your laundry area organised.
 Ensure you have enough space to accommodate this feature, as it requires a bit more room.

 Heat Pump Dryers